 Another way is to drench your chicken in a bright orange sauce that was sent straight from Hungarian heaven.

-Which reminds me… make sure you use REAL Hungarian paprika in this recipe, not just any old paprika you have sitting around in your spice cabinet.
+Which reminds me… make sure you use REAL Hungarian paprika in this Hungarian Paprikash recipe to make the best chicken paprikash sauce, not just any old paprika you have sitting around in your spice cabinet.
 Look for the kind that is sold in a tin rather than in a bottle.